Table of Contents

 4. Click OK.

-2. Select a different overtime income and click Edit, e.g. Overtime Pay (hourly).
+2. Select a different overtime income item then click Edit, e.g. Overtime Pay (hourly).

 1. Select Another income item in Report amount on.